 At Key Stage 5 Campsmount aims to maintain the highest standards to encourage every student to fulfil their potential.
 There is also an enrichment programme and year 12 students will be involved in work experience.
 For those students applying to University there is bespoke support throughout the application process as well as help with applications for apprenticeships and employment.

-Careers Education forms part of our PSHE curriculum so students, from Year 7 to Year 13, can start to put their learning at school into the context of their own personal ambitions and future career aspirations.
+Careers Education forms part of our Personal Development curriculum so students from years 7 to 13, can start to put their learning at school into the context of their own personal ambitions and future career aspirations.

 If you would like to speak to someone about any aspect of the school curriculum please don't hesitate to contact us.